 Gold played a central role in the international monetary system until the collapse of the Bretton Woods system of fixed exchange rates in 1973.
 Since then, its role has diminished.
 But it remains an important asset in the reserve holdings of several countries, and the IMF is still one of the world’s largest official holders of gold.
 In line with the new income model for the Fund agreed in April 2008, profits from limited gold sales were used to establish an endowment, and used to boost the IMF’s concessional lending capacity to eligible low-income countries (LICs).

 How the IMF acquired its gold holdings

 The IMF holds around 90.5 million ounces (2,814.1 metric tons) of gold at designated depositories.
-On the basis of historical cost, the IMF’s total gold holdings are valued at SDR 3.2 billion (about $4.8 billion), but at current market prices, their value is closer to SDR 76.5 billion (about $114.8 billion).
+On the basis of historical cost, the IMF’s total gold holdings are valued at SDR 3.2 billion (about $4.8 billion), but at current market prices, their value is about SDR 72.3 billion (about $101.5 billion).

 The IMF acquired its gold holdings through four main channels:

 - when the IMF was founded in 1944 it was decided that 25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold.
 This represents the largest source of the IMF's gold.

 - all payments of charges (interest on member countries' use of IMF credit) were normally made in gold.

 - a member wishing to acquire the currency of another member could do so by selling gold to the IMF.
 The major use of this provision was sales of gold to the IMF by South Africa in 1970–71.